sharktacos/OpenColorIO-configs/docs/substance2.md

 ## merge layers
 X export and import into fill.

-## stencils hide
-Can't hide tile display, so can't move to side.
-Can't adjust visibility.
-Does hide when painting. stencil display opacity in display settings.

 ## copy color to use as bump?
 X nope.
 Export and import map into fill :P

-## try symmetry in SP and Mari
-The mirror symmetry can be enabled in the contextual toolbar (top)

-## HDR maps and camera import
-camera import works, HDR projection works, test projection from camera accuracy.
-Test sphere projection for panorama HDR